twigmarine/nori-can/README.md

 ## Returned Parsed PGN Props

-* canId: CAN Identifier.
+* canId: number - CAN Identifier.
 ISO 11783 (CAN 2.0 B Extended Frame Format)
-* prio: Message priority.
+* prio: number - Message priority.
-* src: Source device address.
+* src: number - Source device address.
 Smaller numbers are from higher priority devices.
-* dst: Who the message for.
+* dst: number - Who the message for.
 255 is for any or all devices.
-* pgn: Parameter Group Number.
+* pgn: number - Parameter Group Number.
 Defines the data on the network.
-* id: The id of the matched fields definition.
+* id: string - The id of the matched fields definition.
-* sequenceId: Fast-packet sequence Id.
+* sequenceId: number - Fast-packet sequence Id.
-* description: Description from fields defintion
+* description: string - Description from fields defintion
-* totalFrames: Fast-packet frames needed
+* totalFrames: number - Fast-packet frames needed
-* data: field information here.
+* data: object - Parsed field information here.
 See Field Props below.

 ## Field Props

-* bitLength: Number of bits of binary data used to make the value.
+* bitLength: number - Number of bits of binary data used to make the value.
-* type: The kind of data.
+* type: string - The kind of data.
-* name: Short title/description of the field.
+* name: string - Short title/description of the field.
-* value: Processed value
+* value: any - Processed value
-* label: Result of looking up table based on value.
+* label: string - Result of looking up table based on value.
-* units: The value is in
+* units: string - The value is in